Mobile App Store Optimization Guide 2020

 You can also choose to display only those keywords where you already rank in the top 1, top 5, top 10, top 20, 50 as well as those where you don’t have any ranking whatsoever.

 App Store Optimization Tips - Common Mistakes to Avoid

-We've gathered a short list of app store optimization tips for avoiding the most common mistakes.
+We've gathered a shortlist of app store optimization tips for avoiding the most common mistakes.
 You'd be surprised how often these are made.

 1. Not knowing about ASO marketing.

-The most common mistake which we often see in the app store keyword optimization is that developers decide not to focus on this important area whatsoever, complete missing all the benefits that ASO tools bring to the table.
+The most common mistake which we often see in the app store keyword optimization is that developers decide not to focus on this important area whatsoever, completely missing all the benefits that ASO tools bring to the table.

 2. Not knowing the volume of search traffic in your industry.